 Remedy

-FCA Canada will notify owners in writing and advise you to take your truck to a dealership to update the headlamp module software.
+FCA Canada will notify owners by mail and advise you to bring your vehicle to a dealer to update the steering control module software.
+The dealer will also inspect and, if necessary, replace the module.

 Safety Risk